My RetroJunk Christmas Special

 Christmas Eve was always a big event; we would have relatives over for a party and to watch the Christmas Story marathon with us.
 After a compromised attempt by me and my sister to make cookies by melting Chips Ahoy cookies in the fireplace with a shovel my parents would assist us in making cookies the correct way for Santa Claus.

-Seeing one of these popping out of the top of my stocking on christmas morning would always be appetizing
+Seeing one of these popping out of the top of my stocking on Christmas morning would always be appetizing

 Going to bed on Christmas Eve was a near impossible task, I would stay awake restlessly awaiting the clock to strike 5am so I could force my parents awake to see what gifts awaited me downstairs.
 There have only been 3 instances where I begged for something on Christmas morning and nearly lost my mind when I got it, the first instance was when I was 6 years old and all I asked for was gold wrapping paper, my parents looked high and low for this paper and sure enough Christmas morning the living room was a wonderland of presents draped in gold paper.
 Unfortunately I could not find a picture of this so I'll have to make due with this Google image that doesn't do it the slightest bit of justice.